-When carried out successfully, teeth whitening can help remove staining and give you a brighter smile (though usually not as bright as Ross’ in “The One With Ross’ Teeth” episode of Friends).
-With a wide variety of over-the-counter whiteners and professional whitening services now available in Australia, we’ve shone a light on what’s usually involved and how much the various options could cost you.
+When carried out successfully, teeth whitening can help remove staining and give you a brighter smile.
+With a wide variety of over-the-counter whiteners and professional whitening services available in Australia, we’ve shone a light on what’s involved and the various costs involved.

 What is professional teeth whitening?

-According to healthdirect, the treatment involves a bleach solution which soaks through the top layer of enamel on your teeth (their tough outer shell) and into the dentine (the main supporting bony structure of your teeth).
+According to healthdirect, teeth whitening involves applying a bleach solution, which soaks through the top layer of enamel on your teeth (their tough outer shell) and into the dentine (the main supporting bony structure of your teeth).
 The solution reacts to the coloured molecules that have been causing the discolouration of your teeth.
 The dentine then becomes lighter, causing your teeth to look whiter.
-That’s the theory anyway.

-When it comes to the options usually offered by dentists, there are two main methods: in-chair and tray (take home) whitening.
+When it comes to the options offered by dentists, there are two main methods: in-chair and tray (take home) whitening:

 How much does teeth whitening cost?